UwULang/uwulang/README.md

 ## Conversion

-If you want to convert bf files to UwU files, note the conversion script in `./pseudocode` does not work, use the [Golang version](https://github.com/Zeyu-Li/uwufier) instead
+If you want to convert bf files to UwU files use the [UwUfier](https://github.com/UwULang/uwufier)

 ## License